alejandrodl/dubme_adl/README.md

 - 2 State-of-the-art models based on neural network algorithms: [`FAIR Denoiser`](https://github.com/facebookresearch/denoiser) and [`NVIDIA's CleanUNet`](https://github.com/NVIDIA/CleanUNet).
 I selected those based on their [performance](https://nv-adlr.github.io/projects/cleanunet/).
 It can be seen there that authors do not compare the model's performance to those from classical signal processing-based methods like Weiner filtering, hence I deduce that it's likely that deep learning-based methods significantly outperform classical signal processing-based ones.

 - 1 State-of-the-art STT transcription model based on a neural network algorithm: [`OpenAI's Whisper`](https://github.com/openai/whisper).
-This open-source model is known for outputing almost perfect transcriptions even with heavy background noise.
+This open-source model is known for outputting almost perfect transcriptions even with heavy background noise.

 - 2 Audio quality relative metrics via the [speechmetrics](https://github.com/aliutkus/speechmetrics) toolbox: `STOI` and `SI-SNR`.
 These are very well-known in the field of audio quality assessment and relatively simple to interpret.